stormalf/chibicc/README.md

 ## release notes

 1.0.14 Removing sanitizing functions, causing issue during git compile.
 Fixing issue caused by fix issue 120.
 Fixing issue with -I \<dir\>.
+Fixing also the preprocess when some macros are defined after they are used, gcc allows it.
+For now the temporary fix manages only macro with empty body that they are used before their definition.